kl2792/sake/testing/README.txt

 test_printing:

-sk: testing prints with %d and %s combinations
+sk: testing prints with %d and %s combinations AND ALL escape characters
 out:
 1
 42 is a cool number!
 34 is also a cool number!
+hello world!
+e is the coolest letter!
 This is multiple strings
-        tabbed in
+        This is tabbed in
+ is a backspace
+Carriage return
+\ is a backslash
+' is a single quote

 test_ifelse: